Oliver Mowat: Premier and Attorney-General of Ontario

 Mowat served as provincial member for the riding of Oxford North, about 150 km west of Toronto, for his entire term as premier.

-As premier in the 1880s a series of disputes with the Dominion arose over Provincial boundaries, jurisdiction over liquor licenses, trade and commerce, rivers and streams, timber, mineral rights and other matters.
+As premier in the 1880s a series of disputes with the Dominion arose over Provincial boundaries, jurisdiction over liquor licenses, trade and commerce, rivers and streams, timber, escheats, and other matters.
 In 1890, it was said:

 These court battles resulted in a weakening of the power of the federal government in provincial matters.
 Although Macdonald had dismissed him as "Blake's jackal", Mowat's battles with the federal government greatly decentralized Canada, giving the provinces far more power than Macdonald had intended.

 He also served as his own Attorney-General concurrently with his service as Premier, and introduced reforms such as the secret ballot in elections, and the extension of suffrage beyond property owners.
 He also extended laws regulating liquor and consolidated the laws relating to the municipal level of government.
 His policies, particularly regarding liquor regulation and separate schools, routinely drew criticism from political conservatives, including the Orange Lodge and its associated newspaper, The Sentinel.

 The boundary between Ontario and Manitoba became a hotly contested matter, with the federal government attempting to extend Manitoba's jurisdiction eastward to the Great Lakes, into the areas that Ontario claimed.
 In 1882, Premier Mowat threatened to pull Ontario from Confederation over the issue.
 Mowat sent police into the disputed territory to assert Ontario's claims, while Manitoba (at the behest of the national government) did the same.
 The Judicial Committee of the Privy Council in Britain, serving as Canada's highest appeal court, repeatedly issued rulings taking the side of provincial rights.
 These decisions would to some extent neutralize the power of the central government, creating a more decentralized federation.
 John Ibbitson writes that by 1914: